 The benefits of exercise go beyond the obvious health-related effects of physical activity for everyone.
-Further research suggests that exercise can have a significant impact specific to individuals on the autism spectrum.
-These benefits include increasing desired behaviors (time on task, correct responding), improving language development, improving academics, and decreasing inappropriate behaviors (self-aggression, self-injury).
+A growing number of research studies involving the autistic community, we can now confidently say that physical activity provides a wider range of benefits, including significant gains in social and communication skills in addition to other health benefits.
 However, for many people it can be challenging to successfully engage in exercise without the right support.
 That is where Exercise Connection comes in.

-Exercise Connection is a unique program that provides exercise opportunities for autistic individuals.
+Exercise Connection provides inclusive exercise solutions designed with autistic individuals in mind.
 It offers a variety of exercise options, including a simple, easy-to-use app that your child can use anywhere and everywhere.
 We have designed the app to cater to the needs of each student.
 The program also provides a safe and supportive environment for students to exercise, which can be crucial for those with autism.
 Finally, the staff at Exercise Connection are experts in working with students with autism and are passionate about helping them reach their full potential.
 If you are looking for an exercise program that can benefit your autistic child, then look no further than Exercise Connection.

 Why Is Exercise for Autism Important?